hwkim1127/country_detector/README.md

 final _countryDetector = CountryDetector();
 ```

-### isoCountryCode
+### isoCountryCode method
 - isoCountryCode Method will return a iso country code
-- first from SIM and if null, it will check for Network(Android only),
+- It checks for SIM first and if null, it will check for Network.
-and if also null, it will return locale country code
+- If the value is still null, it will return country code from user's Locale

 ```shell
 try{